Welcome back to Biophilic Moodboards, the monthly column where we explore biophilic design...one moodboard at a time!

 The key to using water in the most beneficial way is movement.

 Moving water can be seen and heard at the same time.
-And its strong wellness effect comes exactly from engaging more of our senses at once.
+And its effect on wellbeing comes exactly from engaging more of our senses at once.

-What’s important though is that the movement is overall flowy and calm.
-If too strong or violent it would actually have the opposite effect, making us anxious and uncomfortable.
+But not all movements are the same!
+A calming effect comes from overall flowy and calm movements.
+If the water movement is too strong or violent, this would actually have the opposite effect, making people anxious and uncomfortable.

-In practice, good examples of moving water design could be a fountain, a waterfall, or why not a pond at the bottom of a staircase!
+In practice, good examples of moving water designs could be a fountain, a waterfall, or even a pond at the bottom of a staircase!

-As a note: when installing any water feature, it’s important to be mindful of water waste and incorporate a system of continuous water recirculation.
+As a note: when installing any water feature, it’s important to incorporate a system of continuous water recirculation to avoid water waste.

 Big is not better

-Naturally flowing water creates constantly-changing and compelling shapes and sounds no matter its size.
-So you don't need a huge waterfall to help wellbeing!
-A smaller fountain or water wall will work just as well, to the delight of everyone among us living in a small space (me included)!
+A smaller fountain or water wall works perfectly well, to the delight of every one among us living in a small space (me included)!

-Also, a bigger water feature makes quite a noise, so it could end up being disturbing in a smaller space.
+Also, a bigger water feature makes quite a noise, which could end up being disturbing in a smaller space.
 And that's the opposite of what biophilic design aims at!

-In short words, light makes a water design even more intriguing to watch, aka, more powerful in terms of wellbeing!
+In short words, light makes a water design even more intriguing to watch.
+And more powerful in terms of wellbeing too!

 Tactile access to water